-A key design decision for the linked list implementation is how to represent the fence.
-The most reasonable choices appear to be a pointer to the last element of the left partition, or a pointer to the first element of the right partition.
-At first the choice appears arbitrary, with the seemingly simpler choice being to make fence point to the first element of the right partition.
-But there is a big advantage to making fence point to the last element of the left partition.
+A key design decision for the linked list implementation is how to represent the current position.
+The most reasonable choices appear to be a pointer to the current element.
+But there is a big advantage to making curr point to the element preceding the current element.

-Figure 4.5(a) shows the list's fence pointer pointing to the first element of the right partition.
-The vertical line between the nodes containing 23 and 12 indicates the logical position of the fence.
+Figure 4.5(a) shows the list's curr pointer pointing to the current element.
+The vertical line between the nodes containing 23 and 12 indicates the logical position of the current element.
 Consider what happens if we wish to insert a new node with value 10 into the list.
 The result should be as shown in Figure 4.5(b).
 However, there is a problem.
 To "splice" the list node containing the new element into the list, the list node storing 23 must have its next pointer changed to point to the new node.
-Unfortunately, there is no convenient access to the node preceding the one pointed to by fence.
-However, if fence points to the last element of the left partition, there is no difficulty in adding a new element to the beginning of the right partition.
-See Exercise 4.5 for further discussion of why making fence point to the first element of the right partition fails.
+Unfortunately, there is no convenient access to the node preceding the one pointed to by curr.
+However, if curr points directly to the preceding element, there is no difficulty in adding a new element after curr.
+See Exercise 4.5 for further discussion of why making curr point directly to the current element fails.

-Unfortunately, we encounter a number of problems when the list is empty, or when the left partition is empty.
-In particular, when the list is empty we have no element for head, tail, and fence to point to, and when the left partition is empty, we have no element for fence to point to.
+Unfortunately, we encounter a number of problems when the list is empty, or when the current position is at an end of the list.
+In particular, when the list is empty we have no element for head, tail, and curr to point to.
 One solution is to implement a number of special cases in the implementations for insert and remove.
 This increases code complexity, making it harder to understand, and thus increases the chance of introducing a programming bug.

 These special cases can be eliminated by implementing linked lists with a special header node as the first node of the list.
 This header node is a link node like any other, but its value is ignored and it is not considered to be an actual element of the list.
-The header node saves coding effort because we no longer need to consider special cases for empty lists or when the left partition is empty.
+The header node saves coding effort because we no longer need to consider special cases for empty lists or when the current position is at one end of the list.
 The cost of this simplification is the space for the header node.
 However, there are space savings due to smaller code size, because statements to handle the special cases are omitted.
 In practice, this reduction in code size typically saves more space than that required for the header node, depending on the number of lists created.
 Figure 4.6 shows the state of an initialized or empty list when using a header node.
-Figure 4.7 shows the insertion example of Figure 4.5 using a header node and the convention that fence points to the last node of the left partition.
+Figure 4.7 shows the insertion example of Figure 4.5 using a header node and the convention that curr points to the node preceding the current node.